cloudfoundry-attic/bosh-lite/README.md

 1. Install Ruby + RubyGems + Bundler.

-1. Run Bundler from the base directory of this repository.
+1. Clone this repository and run Bundler from the base directory.

     ```
     bundle